andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 In this step, you will run the application without DataDog.

 ## The application
-The application is a Node.js express app.
+The application is a Node.js express application.
-It exposes a rest API for to-dos at '/api/todo' and a minimal web interface where you can interact with the application.
+It exposes a REST API for to-dos at '/api/todo' and a minimal web interface where you can interact with the application.
 The API supports GET, POST and DELETE of to-dos.
-In the background it uses a mongoDB database.
+In the background, it uses a mongoDB database.

 The application and the database are deployed using docker and docker-compose.
 The application is built locally, which means the entire application code is in the editor to your right.
 Feel free to check it out.